MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 This lab compromises of two exercises:

 1. In the first exercise, you will upload image files to be used in marketing pages and emails.
-(For this exercise, we will use the Library in the Marketing content section of **Outbound marketing.** Later on, we will upload images from the **Real-time marketing** Asset section, to show the images are shared between them.)
+These files will be uploaded to the real-time asset library.

 2. In the second exercise, you will update details for existing contacts within Dynamics 365 Marketing.

-3. In the third exercise, you will create a task template that will be used in the customer journey.
+3. In the third exercise, you will create a task template that will be used in the journey.

 ## What you’ll need:

 - A computer or VM with a Dynamics 365 Marketing environment

 - 12 image files to be used in marketing content.
-These can be found in the AllFiles folder on GitHub under Labs/Content Images for Demo 1_1.
+These can be found in the AllFiles folder on GitHub under Labs/Content Images.

 	- agent-email-icon.png